jentery/engl230/faq.md

 * Create, design, and maintain a simple research blog with 10 entries, each responding to a prompt in the course textbook (the blog will be marked three times; the first two marks will each be 25% of your final grade; the final mark will be 30% of your final grade)
 * Participate in online discussion forums with your peers (two marks, each 10% of your final grade)

 There are no essays or presentations required for this course.
 There is no exam, either.
+I'll be grading your work with Faith Ryan, the course TA.

 ## What Do I Need to Purchase?